 - Personal Skills

-They conduct themselves well, from time management to teamwork.
+This means conducting yourself well, from time management to teamwork.

 - Worksite Skills